ucl-sbde/semantics-driven_controls/README.md

-# Generating semantic models for semantics-driven controls applications
+# Semantics-driven controls applications

+This repository primarily hosts mapping algorithms designed to generate semantic models supporting semantics-driven control applications, as well as examples for sample files used for generating the models, SPARQL queries used to configure controls and actors scripts to used to host DF controls' functions.

-This repository hosts mapping algorithms designed to generate semantic models supporting semantics-driven control applications.
-These algorithms assist in creating semantic models by mapping metadata from Building Information Modeling (BIM) and Building Automation System (BAS) sources while adhering to Brick and SAREF concepts.
+The mapping algorithms assist in creating semantic models by mapping metadata from Building Information Modeling (BIM) and Building Automation System (BAS) sources while adhering to Brick and SAREF concepts.
 Specifically, the BIM algorithm maps metadata from an IFC model to RDF, while the BAS algorithm maps metadata from a CSV point list to RDF.

 ## Prerequisites